 Though most people enter town through the Pile Gate on the Western end of the old town, the Ploce gate provides a lovely perspective on the harbor.
 We took these photos on the bridge next to the gate.
 The bridge is lined with benches and a railing which is a great way for your family to interact with their environment while still facing the camera.
 In the background, the masts of ships rise up behind the palm trees.
 During golden hour (in the winter anyway) the light just reaches over the city to shine through the leaves.

 If you visit Dubrovnik, you are likely to notice the cable car regularly taking tourists to the top of the mountain that looms over the city.
 We’ll probably have another post about that place, but it does provide a beautiful view of the entire city.
 If you want to focus on the harbor, you’re probably best advised to bring a zoom lens.
 To capture the harbor with Dannie and Lisa in the foreground, I had them pose on the lowest level of the panoramic vista while I stayed up on a higher one.
 I shot downward with the lens at about 200mm to compress the distance and make the harbor appear larger compared to their bodies.
+If that sounds confusing, read my tips for using a zoom lens for creative travel photography.

 Beware, the cable car and it’s towers are impossible to avoid in your shot since they pass between every viewpoint and the city below.
 If you find a way to get around them, please share it with us so we can pass it along.